 In this case, you have two options available:

 - Activate a license required to use the modules;

 You may choose to resolve the licensing problem right away, or you may close the popup window with the warning and continue with the migration process.
 However, please be aware that the license warning will continue to appear in your X-Cart 5 store (both the store’s back end and the storefront) until you resolve the problem with your license or remove the modules.

-If your X-Cart 5 store has some kind of license activated, after the Enable and continue button has been clicked, the scenario of the wizard step “5.
-Enable” will be a bit different.
-If, after downloading the modules recommended for activation in your X-Cart 5 store, the module installer detects that these modules may not be used with your type of X-Cart license, you will get a license warning like the following:
+If, after downloading the modules recommended for activation in your X-Cart 5 store, the module installer detects that these modules may not be used with your type of X-Cart license, you will get a license warning as follows:

 In this case, you will be able to resolve the problem using one of the following methods: